 This is the need Sassy Facilitation was created to serve.

 Kate Sassoon acquired the nickname ‘Sassy’ during her time organizing civil disobedience dialog in the run-up to the Iraq War, and it has stuck to her – and all her endeavors – like a billboard and a bill of rights (she can't imagine why).

 As a member, worker, and participant in various democratically owned and run organizations for over 20 years, Sassy has a wealth of experience in the co-op sector (housing, childcare, worker), as well as democratic management, education and training, community organizing, event production, strategic planning, decision-making process design, and group mediation.
 She has served on cooperative Boards of Directors large and small, teaches at numerous conferences across the US, and holds two degrees from the University of California, Berkeley.

 Sassy is passionate about supporting communication in co-ops, social justice groups, and other organizations committed to building a more democratic world.
 Whether it’s overhauling the world’s most boring meeting process, teaching a diverse group how to be better Allies in the workplace, or designing and facilitating a weekend-long conflict resolution retreat – when working with these groups, she always emerges feeling privileged to participate in this great experiment of Democracy.

 Sassy lives and works in Berkeley, California.
 She travels around the Bay Area and beyond to support cooperative communication.
-When not facilitating, you can often find her sewing fabulous costumes, reading science fiction, working on the perfect puff pastry, or singing with her raucous community choir.
+When not facilitating, you can often find her sewing fabulous costumes, reading science fiction, working on the perfect puff pastry, or singing with her raucous community choir, Jerk Church.